Areas of Practice

 - Court of Protection

-Welfare and finance deputyship issues; DoLS; capacity assessments; best interests decisions; detention and restraint; consent to medical treatment; anticipatory declarations; experience in acting for patients, local authorities and third parties
+Welfare and finance deputyship issues; DoLS; capacity assessments; best interests decisions; detention and restraint; consent to medical treatment; anticipatory declarations; experience in acting for patients, local authorities and third parties; liabilities for care home fees

 - Property